ylhyra/ylhyra_content/not_data/content/explanations/Word_use/Sko.md

 license: CC0
 ---

-''Sko''<ref>''Sko'' is originally an [[Boðháttur|order]] form of the word ''að skoða'' (to observe, to take a look at), but today the meaning is much more vague although "look at this!" is also a part of the meaning.</ref> can mean:
+''Sko''<note>''Sko'' is originally an [[Boðháttur|order]] form of the word ''að skoða'' (to observe, to take a look at), but today the meaning is much more vague although "look at this!" is also a part of the meaning.</note> can mean:

 #"wait a bit since I'm about to explain"
 #"well, you see"